matbroughty/tlp-aws/Readme.md

 * bluesky: https://bsky.app/profile/listeningparty.bsky.social
 * twitter (x): https://x.com/LlSTENlNG_PARTY

+And if configured will write results of any posting to AWS SNS.

 ## How to run

 This can all be run locally if AWS is configured on your machine.